 We use sell-side research to monitor and review our companies.
 We also continuously monitor our investee companies from an environmental, social and governance (ESG) perspective; we receive alerts regarding controversies in our companies from our external research providers.
-We subscribe to environmental, social and governance research by ISS, MSCI ESG Manager and Sustainalytics.
+We subscribe to environmental, social and governance research by Glass Lewis, ISS, MSCI ESG Manager and Sustainalytics.
 These and other tools provide us with information from different perspectives on our investee companies regarding their financial, operational, strategic, sustainability and governance developments and highlight possible areas of concerns and priorities for engagement.
-We review and update our ESG-analysis of our companies every 12 months and more often in case of major developments.
+We review and update our ESG-analysis of our companies periodically and in case of major developments.